medusa-ui/documentation/docs/internals/medusa-flow.md

 As an action happens, we want to trigger a controller method server-side.
 Each action triggered through a Medusa tag, will be triggering a Javascript function which builds up an event and sends it through the RSocket channel.

-The event is retrieved by the [Action Handler](/docs/internals/components.md#action-handler) component.
+The socket is set up with [SocketHandler](/docs/internals/components.md#socket-handler).
+The socket is expected to be opened on 'event-emitter/{hash}/{sessionId}'.
-This component retrieves the [session](/docs/internals/components.md#session), which can tell us which template was rendered.
+The hash is the key for the route, so it allows a quick lookup of what route is accessed.
+The sessionId is a time-sensitive generated ID that corresponds with a [session](/docs/internals/components.md#session) object.

-Using this combination of information we can trigger the controller method and retrieve a set of [DOMChanges](/docs/internals/components.md#dom-changes).
+The SocketHandler works as a controller, connecting the flow of the action.
+Once the route and session are retrieved, we pass along the action to the [Action Handler](/docs/internals/components.md#action-handler) component.

-This set of dom changes can be merged with the last used attributes from the session, to then trigger a [re-render](/docs/internals/components.md#renderer) of the template.
+The goal of the action handler is simply to execute the action.
+This set of Attributes can be merged with the last used attributes from the session, to then trigger a [re-render](/docs/internals/components.md#renderer) of the template.

 This results in a new HTML.